SaihaMohammed/Churn-Model/README.md

     2. Transformed categorical features into binary 0 and 1 features using one-hot-encoding.
     3. Dropped highly correlated features using a cut off of VIF = 10.
 * We experimented with different Machine Learning models, and settled using AdaBoost model.
-* After trying various Hyperparameter values, we ended up using default scikit values except for learning_rate which we set to 0.6 and n_estimators = 50.
+* Optimized the model using Random Search.
+The best hyperparameters for the AdaBoost model are 'n_estimators': 154, 'learning_rate': 0.2

 ## EDA
-Explored the data and plotted the distribution of the target varible and numerical attributes
+Explored the data and the following plot shows the distribution of the target varible and numerical attributes
 ![Churn](reports/TargetDist.png)

 The following heatmap shows the correlation between the features after OneHot Encoding